maruotto/maruotto/README.md

 ### Hi there 👋

+I'm a student from University of Salerno.
+Here there are some projects I've made with my colleagues at University.

 <!--
 **maruotto/maruotto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.